neftjs/neft/file/funcs.coffee.md

 *Function* globalObject.get(*String* propertyName)
 --------------------------------------------------

-Function used to find data with given name in the storage, that is: `neft:use` attributes or global storage got from `App Route` etc.
+This function is used to find a data.

+It's used internally by the string interpolation to find a property in various places (*HTML* tag attributes, [neft:use][] tag attributes and *global* data).

 ```
 <neft:func name="test">